__________________________________________________________________

 The name meanings of the four rivers are KHIDČKEL—to increase palm trees;

-Three of Eden’s rivers were identified by region (Genesis 2:11-14), but these
+Three of Eden’s primary rivers are identified by region (Gen. 2:11-14) and these

-but they reappeared as new names for new places after the world-Flood.
+reappeared as new names for new places around Babylon after the world Flood.

-In Hebrew there is a relationship of the words Adam, man, red, and ground.
+A relationship exists in the Hebrew Bible words: Adam, man, red, and ground.

-ADŔM is a personal name, or may be translated as man, human;
+The word ADŔM is a personal name, or can be translated as 'man' or 'human.'

-it relates to the word ADAMŔH—red ground.
-Evidently the ground from
+It relates to the word ADAMŔH—red ground.
+Evidently the ground from which

 God first created man was red in colour for the word comes from DŔM—blood

-So these evidences confirm our conclusion that the Sichuan Province of China
+So all these evidences confirm our conclusion that the Sichuan Province of China

 and nearby regions is the original place of the Garden of Eden.
 Botanic studies

-have confirmed that all tree species around the world have their genetic origin
+have confirmed that all tree species around the world have their genetic origins